UTL

 Drawing

 Draws cells with given values, accepts any number of arguments and can be used to draw entire rows in a single line (see examples).
-Similar to LaTeX val1 & val2 & val3 \\ except line breaks are placed automatically.
+Similar to LaTeX val1 & val2 & val3 \\ except line breaks are placed automatically based on the table width.

 Draws a horizontal line.
 Similar to LaTeX \hline.